ptp-chat/images/README.md

-# assets
+# images

-This file contains assets for PTP, if you'd like to create some logos or images for us then fork, add your content, then submit a PR.
+This file contains images for PTP, if you'd like to create some logos for us then fork, add your content, then submit a PR.